sikthehedgehog/vdpnotes/tidbits.md

 ## Mode 4 implementation

 - In mode 5, the VDP reads two 8×1 tiles for each of plane A and B, and has to pick which of them to read when picking a pixel to display.
 They took advantage of this in mode 4 and the mux for plane A will also do the bit shuffling to convert from planar to chunky.
+- Plane B is "disabled" by forcing its layer transparent.
+Technically it's still functional, but without any data fetches it would have only shown garbage anyway.
 - Sprite rendering seems to have been shoehorned into the Mega Drive (i.e. sprites are rendered into the linebuffer).
 - The upper byte of the command (`CD4:2` and `A16:A4`) are permanently cleared while in mode 4 (the latch's reset line is held active).
 This should be observable if switching from mode 5 to mode 4 to mode 5.